JCMais/node-libcurl/README.md

 - Mac OS X 64 bits
 - Windows 32 and 64 bits

 Installing with `npm install node-libcurl` should download a prebuilt binary and no compilation will be needed.
-However if you are trying to install on `nw.js` or `electron` additional steps will be required, check their corresponding section below.
+However if you are trying to install on `electron` additional steps will be required, check their corresponding section below.

 The prebuilt binary is statically built with the following library versions, features and protocols (library versions may change between Node.js versions):